evontae/DevOps-SRE-Journey/Linux/Practice/README.md

 ## Overview

-This serves are a workign directory for practice projects, etc.
+This serves are a working directory for practice projects, etc.

 ### Scripts
 - **Get_directory.sh & directory_info.sh**